Rebecca Dulcibella Orpen: Art

 She was a prolific artist, working in both oil paints and watercolor.
 78 of Rebecca Orpen's paintings are known to still survive.
 She also made sketchbooks full of sketches and preparatory drawings for her larger pieces.
 These pieces include self-portraits and portraits of both her aunt and their husband.
 Much of her art remains at the house to this day.
+She painted the Stations of the Cross at St Mary Immaculate Church, Warwick consisting of 14 paintings on canvas in decorated blind openings, installed in 1897.
 She continued painting until she was 90—even after she was confined to her room, she had her paints and easel brought up.

 Legacy

 Orpen had no children with either of her husbands.
 She left behind, instead, a legacy of art and contributions to the maintenance of an historic English home.
-Baddsley Clinton is now a National Trust property, and many of Rebecca Orpen's effects, including many paintings, are now held by the Trust.
+Baddesley Clinton is now a National Trust property, and many of Rebecca Orpen's effects, including many paintings, are now held by the Trust.
 Some of her sketches and letters are also had by the Shakespeare Birthplace Trust.